 - Then click the Add Webhook button.
 For the payload URL, we will use https://s4.digitsec.com/webhooks/gitHub/<gitHubSecret>.
-Remember your S4 GitHub Secret has been copied to your clipboard, so you can paste it into the input field, then copy and past the S4 URL in the previous sentence to prepend the secret.
+Remember, this complete payload URL (including the GitHub secret) has been copied to your clipboard in step 3, so you can paste it into the Payload URL field on the screen below.

-Note: We also advise that you select the Let me select individual events and then select Pull requests.
+Note: DigitSec advises that you select the Let me select individual events and then select Pull requests.
 This will trigger the webhook on all major pull request events and is the intended way for using this integration.
-You may still be able to run scans on other triggers but it could end up causing errors while posting results.
+You may still be able to run scans on other triggers but it could end up causing errors while posting results

 - You must now create a Personal Access Token.
 In the upper-right corner of any page, click on your profile photo, and then click Settings.

 - In the left-hand side bar, click Developer Settings and then click Personal access tokens.